Henry Newcome: Loss of clerical post

+Non-confirmist preaching

-He remained in Manchester till the Five Mile Act 1665 came into force (25 March 1666), and then removed to Ellenbrook, in Worsley parish, Lancashire.
+He remained in Manchester till the Five Mile Act 1665 came into force (25 March 1666), and then moved to Ellenbrook, in Worsley parish, Lancashire.
 At this time he travelled about a good deal, making three visits to London.
 In June 1670 he visited Dublin, and received a call (25 July) to succeed Edward Baynes at Wine Tavern Street meeting house, which he declined.
 On 15 Oct.
 1670 he returned to Manchester, preached in private houses, and was fined for so doing.
 He took out a licence (21 April) under the indulgence of 1672, and preached publicly, first in his own house, and then in a licensed barn (at Cold House, near Shudehill) after evening church hours.
 These services were interrupted in 1674 and discontinued in 1676, but he remained in Manchester, performing such private ministrations as he could.
 In February 1677 he was offered a chaplaincy to the widowed Countess of Donegall; he stayed five weeks at her house in London, but declined the situation.
 On the appearance (4 April 1687) of James's declaration for liberty of conscience, he preached publicly, first in a vacant house, then (from 12 June) in Thomas Stockton's barn, which was speedily enlarged, and opened (31 July) for worship "in the public time."
 He took his turn monthly at Hilton's lecture at Bolton, Lancashire.
-On 7 Aug.
-John Chorlton was engaged as his assistant.
-A number of nonconformist ministers waited for James II at Rowton Heath on 27 August; Newcome as senior was expected to address the king; he put it off on Thomas Jollie, but James gave no opportunity for any address.
+On 7 August, John Chorlton was engaged as his assistant.

+A number of nonconformist ministers waited for James II at Rowton Heath on 27 August; Newcome as senior was expected to address the king; he delegated this to Thomas Jollie, but James gave no opportunity for any address.
 The windows of the barn meeting-house were broken (30 November) by Sir John Bland.
-In April 1693 a new meeting-house was projected; Newcome was doubtful of the success of the scheme.
+In April 1693 a new meeting-house was projected, but Newcome was doubtful of the success of the scheme.
 Ground was bought on 20 June at Plungen's Meadow (now Cross Street); the building was begun on 18 July, a gallery was added as a private speculation by agreement dated 12 Feb.
 1694, and the meeting-house was opened by Newcome on 24 June 1694.
 It was wrecked by a Jacobite mob in June 1715.
 It was rebuilt and enlarged, eventually becoming the Cross Street Chapel.
 Much of the original structure remained until it was destroyed in a World War II air raid.

-By this time Newcome had abandoned his presbyterianism, and entered into a ministerial alliance on the basis of the London union of 1690, dropping the terms presbyterian and congregational.
+By this time Newcome had abandoned his Presbyterianism, and entered into a ministerial alliance on the basis of the London union of 1690, dropping the terms presbyterian and congregational.
 A union of this kind was projected in Lancashire in 1692.
 Newcome was moderator of "a general meeting of ministers of the United Bretheren" at Bolton, Lancashire, on 3 April 1693.
 He was appointed with Thomas Jollie on 4 September 1694 "to manage the correspondence" for the county.
 This was his last public work; he preached only occasionally at his new chapel, delivering his last sermon there on 13 June 1695.